Amsterdam station (New York)

 Amsterdam station is an Amtrak train station in Amsterdam, New York.
-It is served by two daily Empire Service round trips plus the daily Maple Leaf; the Lake Shore Limited does not stop.
+It is served by four daily Empire Service round trips plus the daily Maple Leaf; the Lake Shore Limited does not stop.
 In earlier eras, such as the postwar 1940s, no named trains from west of Syracuse stopped there.

 Amsterdam station has a small unstaffed brick station building, with one low-level side platform on the north side of the two tracks.